 Website migration SEO checklist

-- Make sure Google Webmaster Tools is implemented and verified.
+- Make sure Google Search Console is implemented and verified.
 The sooner, the better!

 - Create an XML sitemap of the old website.
 There’s plenty of free tools available, such as XML Sitemaps or Xenu.